ctrl030/CryptoMonkeys/README.md

 ### NFT Creation

 This is where the user starts.
 This section let’s you configure a CryptoMonkey NFT via the sliders, organized into the two subsections “Main Colors” and “Attributes”.
 Each change in the NFTs characteristics is saved into its “DNA string” that you can see underneath the CryptoMonkey to the left.
 Users can also use the “Default CryptoMonkey”, “Random CryptoMonkey” and “It’s over 9000” buttons to access some pre-defined ones.
 Once the user is happy with their creation, they can click the blue “Mint CryptoMonkey” button, to mint the NFT to the (in this case local) blockchain.
 Metamask will open and upon confirmation, the user now own’s this NFT on this blockchain, which is identified by a unique Token ID number.

-Note: The user will need the ERC20 BananaToken to pay for the NFT creation.
-To get some of these, they can use the free faucet through the button “Get Bananas” and confirm via Metamask.
+**Note:** The user will need the ERC20 BananaToken to pay for the NFT creation and allow the main smart contract to handle them.
+To get some of these, users can use the free faucet through the button “Get Bananas” in the top right and confirm via Metamask.
+Afterwards, in place of the "Get Bananas" button, a "Allow Bananas" button will appear.
+Use this to approve the main smart contract to handle the BananaToken.
+Now you can mint and breed.

 ### Gallery
 To check out all their CryptoMonkey NFTs, the user can navigate to the gallery, where they are displayed.